Beautiful Edible Houseplants to Grow for Food and Decor

 Grow Stevia as an Edible Houseplant

 Leafy, green, and amazingly sweet, many are turning to growing and cooking with stevia Stevia rebaudiana to avoid calories and make diabetic-friendly desserts.
 Though it grows well outdoors, it’s frost-tender, meaning that it won’t survive freezing temperatures.
-No worries though, since it grows really well indoors — either just for the winter or as a full-time houseplant.
+No worries, though, since it grows really well indoors — either just for the winter or as a full-time houseplant.

 Scented Geraniums Grow Well Indoors

 Geraniums and pelargoniums are often confused.
-So don’t get these gorgeously scented plants confused with common ‘geraniums’ commonly grown in window boxes.
-Scented geraniums have deeply floral-scented foliage and flowers and you can use them to make unique edible flower desserts.
-The leaves are best not eaten whole, but used as a culinary herb or infused into dishes such as this scented geranium cake.
-They look really pretty too, whether grown outdoors or indoors as an edible houseplant.
+So don’t get these gorgeously scented plants confused with the common ‘geraniums’ commonly grown in window boxes.
+Scented geraniums have deeply floral-scented foliage and flowers, and you can use them to make unique edible flower desserts.

 Citrus Trees can be Excellent Houseplants

-Citrus trees are long-lived too!
-I’ve had a calamondin tree for over ten years and it regularly produces small fruit and beautifully scented flowers.
-The fruit looks like mini tangerines but their flavor is very tart.
+Citrus trees are long-lived, too!
+I’ve had a calamondin tree for over ten years, and it regularly produces small fruit and beautifully scented flowers.
+The fruit looks like mini tangerines, but their flavor is very tart.
 I use them in place of limes or lemons in recipes like lemon drizzle cake.

 Grow Chili Peppers as Edible Houseplants

-Some chili peppers make great houseplants, especially those with multicolored peppers.
-Depending on the variety, you can get compact and attractive plants that have mature chilies for weeks at a time.
-In general, peppers generally begin green and then transition to yellow, orange, or red so makes for interesting watching.
-You can also get ornamental chilies like ‘Bolivian Rainbow’.
+In general, peppers begin green and then transition to yellow, orange, or red, which makes for interesting watching.
+You can also get ornamental chilies, such as ‘Bolivian Rainbow.’
 It has purple, red, and yellow fruit all on the same plant.

 Grow Your Own Ginger

-When we think of ginger, it tends to be of their gnarled brown rhizome that we buy for cooking.
-If we set that same rhizome in a shallow dish of water it can sprout its own roots though.
-Then tall palm-like stems and leaves form from the green nodes that form on the rhizome.
-Ginger grows well indoors, providing they’re kept warm (about 75 F) and their potting mix moist and well-fed.
-Give it enough time, and it may even reward you with stunning flowers and a lot more rhizomes to harvest.
+When we think of ginger, it tends to be the gnarled brown rhizome that we buy for cooking.
+However, if we set that same rhizome in a shallow dish of water, it can sprout its own roots.
+Then, tall, palm-like stems and leaves emerge from the green nodes on the rhizome.

 Grow Indoor Figs

-You can grow both ordinary figs Ficus carica and the much-beloved Fiddle Leaf Fig Ficus lyrata as an edible houseplant.
-Figs grow well in well-lit yet indirect sunlight and normal humidity and can lose leaves in the winter.
-Ordinary figs trees produce fruit indoors more readily than the Fiddle Leaf fig, but it’s still possible!
-It may take 3-5 years for a young plant to be able to produce.
+Ordinary fig trees produce fruit indoors more readily than the Fiddle Leaf fig, but it’s still possible!
+It may take 3-5 years for a young plant to begin producing.
 While you’re waiting for fruit, you can enjoy its incredible foliage.